whiteclarkegroup/liquibase-linter/README.md

 If there is a set of changes that you always want ignored based on their context you can configure this using `ignore-context-pattern`.

 #### Skipping a changeSet
 Sometimes you might have to do some less-than-ideal stuff to solve a particular problem, in a way that might contravene your normal lint rules.
-In these cases, if your `<comment>` includes the string "lqlint-ignore", then the linter will not enforce any rules on that changeSet.
+In these cases, if your `<comment>` includes the string "lql-ignore", then the linter will not enforce any rules on that changeSet.